LeonardoCastro/BritishDrugDynamics/README.md

 - [Ministry of Housing, Communities & Local Government - English indices of deprivation (England only)](https://www.gov.uk/government/collections/english-indices-of-deprivation)

 **Geographical locations:**
-Up until the [Health and Social Care Act 2012](https://en.wikipedia.org/wiki/Health_and_Social_Care_Act_2012), the administrative bodies of the NHS were geographically divided into _Primary Care Trusts_ (PCTs).
-Before their abolition, there were 152 PCTs in England.
+Up until the [Health and Social Care Act 2012](https://en.wikipedia.org/wiki/Health_and_Social_Care_Act_2012), the administrative bodies of the NHS was divided in _Strategic Health Areas_ ([SHAs](https://en.wikipedia.org/wiki/Strategic_health_authority)).
+Within these areas, we could find the _Primary Care Trusts_ ([PCTs](https://en.wikipedia.org/wiki/NHS_primary_care_trust)), which was a second division of the SHAs to cover the whole territory.
+Before their abolition, there were 10 SHAs and 152 PCTs covering England.
 With the Health and Social Care Act 2012, the administrative responsibilities were then passed to the [Local Authorities](https://en.wikipedia.org/wiki/Local_government_in_Englan) in England, resulting in 151 bodies.

-In order to have a homogenised database that comprises pre-2012 and post-2012 data, we compiled a list of both PCTs and Local Authorities, allowing us to obtain a homogenised list of 134 England zones.
+In order to have a homogenised database that comprises pre-2012 and post-2012 data, we compiled [a list of both PCTs and Local Authorities](https://github.com/LeonardoCastro/BritishDrugDynamics/blob/master/Locations.md), allowing us to obtain a homogenised list of 134 England zones.